About

 Most medical calls are not posted unless there is something about it of interest (e.g. air evacuation is requested).

 Thanks for reading.
 Please remember, this site is free and independently-maintained, so please consider helping to keep it going!
-Placing ads on the site was a reluctant decision made in an effort to help this site generate some revenue to help cover costs.

 A big shout-out to those who have made contributions already!
 Every penny is greatly appreciated!